 Child protection records are normally exempt from the disclosure provisions of the Data Protection Act, which means that children and parents do not have an automatic right to see them.
-If any member of staff receives a subject information request from a child or parent to see child protection records, they should refer the request to the Headteacher.
+If any member of staff receives a subject information request from a child or parent to see child protection records, they should refer the request to the Head of School/Headteacher who should then refer to the Group Data Protection Officer.